Evgenia Medvedeva: Endorsements

 Medvedeva appeared on the front cover of the May 2017 issue of Russian Tatler, as well as the July 2017 issue of Elle Girl Russia.
 She was also on the cover of the March 2018 issue of Top Beauty Russia.
 She was included in the 2017 SportsPro 50 Most Marketable Athletes List, ranked 46.
 She was the second figure skater to be featured after the British sports magazine previously listed Yuna Kim in 2013.
 Medvedeva was also included in Business Insider's 2017 list of the world's 50 most dominant athletes, ranked 14, and in the Forbes '30 under 30 Europe' list of 2017 as one of the most successful young people in Europe.

 Medvedeva is sponsored by John Wilson, her Gold Seal blade manufacturer, Edea, her skating boot manufacturer, and Nike.
 In 2018, John Wilson presented her with custom 24K rose gold engraved blades designed by fellow figure skater Misha Ge.
 Her other endorsements include being named a brand ambassador for Pantene in 2018.
 In 2019, Medvedeva appeared in a TV advertisement for the Japanese game Magia Record: Puella Magi Madoka Magica Gaiden with Russian teammate Alina Zagitova.
 She has also made cooperations with Japanese brands Rivaland and Aniplex.
-In February 2021, Medvedeva became one of Ozon's ambassador, also in March 2021, she became a Nestle brand ambassador.
+In February 2021, Medvedeva became one of Ozon's ambassadors, also in March 2021, she became a Nestle brand ambassador.
 In April 2022, she appeared on the cover of the April issue of the men's magazine Maxim Russia.